 About Sensei Joseph Hurtsellers

 Read Sensei Hurtsellers book.
-Available for purchase now paperback or kindle at Amazon!
+Available for purchase now in either paperback or on Kindle at Amazon!

 Sensei Joseph Hurtseller's story is dramatic and powerful.
 He started life in a abusive and dysfunctional environment.
 As a child he was shuffled from city to city, surrounded by poverty and raised without structure.

 He was weak and malnourished as a boy, and due to his low self-esteem, often became both a verbal and physical victim.